 Priorities of Block Public Access settings at different levels

-OSS allows you to enable Block Public Access at the global level and for individual buckets, access points, and Object FC Access Points.
+OSS allows you to enable Block Public Access at the account level and for individual buckets, access points, and Object FC Access Points.
 If Block Public Access settings are configured at different levels, OSS will use the following priority order to determine the final access effect:

 To allow public access to a bucket, you must disable Block Public Access at the global level and for the bucket.

-To allow public access to a bucket by using an access point, you must disable Block Public Access at the global level, for the bucket with which the access point is associated, and for the access point.
+To allow public access to a bucket by using an access point, you must disable Block Public Access at the account level, for the bucket with which the access point is associated, and for the access point.

-To allow public access to a bucket by using an Object FC Access Point, you must disable Block Public Access at the global level, as well as for the access points of the bucket, the bucket with which the access points are associated, and the Object FC Access Point.
+To allow public access through an Object FC Access Point, you must disable Block Public Access at the account level, for the bucket, for the access point used by the Object FC Access Point, and for the Object FC Access Point itself.

 Usage notes